rotationsymmetry/rotationsymmetry.github.io/_posts/2015-05-23-dsl-and-the-craft-of-do-until-loop.md

 <!-- more -->

 Talk is cheap.
-Show you the the  code
+Show you the code

 ``` scala
 class Do(block: => Unit) {